London Aquatics Centre: Legacy

 Since the Olympic Games the venue has been modified, especially by removing the temporary seating that flanked the centre during the Games.
 It opened to the public on 1 March 2014.
 Admission prices are in line with local leisure centres.

 The adjacent Water Polo Arena was dismantled after the Olympic Games, which left the Aquatics Centre as the sole swimming venue at the park.
 The centre hosted the 2014 FINA/NVC Diving World Series and the 2016 European Aquatics Championships.
+It continues to be used for swimming, water polo, synchronised swimming and diving training.